-- the Associate Dean of a faculty or University school with responsibility for education at the relevant level; or - the deputy chairperson of a board of studies; or - a person appointed by the Dean to have responsibility within the faculty for education at the relevant level.
-This position may have any of a number of different titles, including Associate Dean -Education, Associate Dean Teaching or Learning, Associate Dean -Undergraduate Students, Associate Dean Postgraduate Coursework or equivalent.
-The responsibilities of the Associate DeanEducation specified in this policy may be shared between more than one Associate Dean position.

-Australian Qualifications Framework (AQF) means the national framework for recognition and endorsement of education qualifications.
+6 Definitions (1) In this policy: aca demic unit means a faculty, board of studies, school, centre or interdisciplinary committee of the University. ass essment means the process of measuring the performance of students (as in examinations, assignments and other assessable work) that enables students to monitor their progress and contributes to their academic results in a unit of study. sociate Dean - ucation means: the Associate Dean of a faculty or University school with responsibility for education at the relevant level; or the deputy chairperson of a board of studies; or • a person appointed by the Dean to have responsibility within the faculty for education at the relevant level.
+This position may have any of a number of different titles, including Associate Dean -Education, Associate Dean - Teaching or Learning, Associate Dean -Undergraduate Students, Associate Dean - Postgraduate Coursework or equivalent.
+The responsibilities of the Associate Dean- Education specified in this policy may be shared between more than one Associate Dean position.
+Qu stralian alifications mework (AQF) means the national framework for recognition and endorsement of education qualifications.